-- (a) 0.25% of the sum of the Pool Balance and the amount, if any, on deposit in the add-on consolidation loan account (excluding amounts in such account that will become Available Funds on the next distribution date), each as of the close of business on the last day of the related collection period; and - (b) \$4,524,085;
+- (a) 0.25% of the sum of the Pool Balance and the amount, if any, on deposit in the add-on consolidation loan account (excluding amounts in such account that will become Available Funds on the next distribution date), each as of the close of business on the last day of the related collection period; and - (b) \$2,261,609;

-provided that in no event will that balance exceed the aggregate outstanding principal balance of the notes.
+provided that in no event will that balance exceed the aggregate outstanding principal balance of the LIBOR-based notes and the U.S. Dollar Notional Principal Balance of the EURIBOR-based notes.

-"Stepdown Date" means the earlier to occur of (1) the July 2012 distribution date or (2) the first date on which the outstanding principal amount of the class A notes have been reduced to zero.
+"Stepdown Date" means the earlier to occur of (1) the July 2012 distribution date or (2) the first date on which the outstanding principal amount of the LIBOR-based Class A notes and the U.S. Dollar Notional Principal Balance of the EURIBOR-based class A notes have been reduced to zero.

-"Trigger Event" means, on any distribution date while any of the class A notes are outstanding, that the outstanding principal balance of the notes, after giving effect to distributions to be made on that distribution date, would exceed the Adjusted Pool Balance as of the end of the related collection period.
+"Trigger Event" means, on any distribution date while any of the class A notes are outstanding, that the aggregate outstanding principal balance of the LIBOR-based class A notes and the U.S. Dollar Notional Principal Balance of the EURIBOR-based class A notes, giving effect to distributions to be made on that distribution date, would exceed the Adjusted Pool Balance as of the end of the related collection period.